tompos2/rcno-reviews/README.txt

 == Changelog ==

+= 1.21.2 =
+* Fixed a bug affecting the "Add Book Cover" button on the review edit page.
+* Fixed a bug affecting the loading of 3rd party JS libraries.

+= 1.21.1 =
+* Fixed a bug affecting the "fetch" feature.

 = 1.21.0 =
 * Added a social sharing extension to share your book reviews on social media networks.
 * Added the WP Codemirror library for the CSS box in our settings page.